gorlik/a2scsi-rom/README.md

 TIMEOUT byte order seem to be used inconsistenly in differet banks.
 Bank14 TIMEOUT decrement seems buggy.

+The Apple TRM defines apple device type $06 as direct access tape drive (???).
+This is inconsistent with the SCSI documentation as SCSI type $01 (sequential access) and all direct access removable devices (SCSI type $00) that are not CD_ROMs end up as type $06.
+From the disassemby Apple type $06 is sequential access or removable direct access (the block device flag can be used to identify direct access (block dev ) vs. sequential (char dev)), but excludes devices of SCSI type $07 (Optical memory).

 ## TRM Errata
 In Appendix B the TRM incorrectly documents some of the BANKSWITCH calls.
 For some calls the nibbles have been swapped.
 ```